 Additionally, pumping can help maintain milk supply and relieve engorgement if your baby isn’t feeding as frequently as usual.

-How long should I wait after breastfeeding before pumping?
+How long after breastfeeding should I pump?

 It’s generally recommended to wait at least 30-60 minutes after breastfeeding before pumping.